osus/nubomedia-graphedit/docs/installation.md

 [Gulp](http://gulpjs.com/)

 A "task runner", a command-line tool that takes the specification for a set of tasks and can execute them on demand.
-It is built on top of NodeJS.
+It is built on top of NodeJS, and used to execute the different tasks related to building and testing different versions of the project.

 [Electron Shell](http://electron.atom.io/)